remarkeyable/Harvard-University-CS50/Week 7 - SQL/readme.md

 <li>
 In 8.sql, write a SQL query that lists the names of the songs that feature other artists.
 <ul>
+  <li>Songs that feature other artists will include “feat.” in the name of the song.</li>
    <li>Your query should output a table with a single column for the name of each song.</li>
 </ul>
 </li>